-You become eligible to collect your full retirement benefit — 100 percent of the amount you’re entitled to receive based on your lifetime earnings history — at normal retirement age (NRA) or full retirement age (FRA), which is 66 and 4 months for those born in 1956 and will gradually rise to 67 for those born in 1960 and later.
+You become eligible to collect your full retirement benefit — 100 percent of the amount you’re entitled to receive based on your lifetime earnings history — at full retirement age (FRA), which is 66 and 4 months for those born in 1956 and will gradually rise to 67 for those born in 1960 and later.

 The minimum age to begin benefits is 62, but Social Security reduces your monthly payment by a fraction of a percent for each month before the FRA that you claim.
 Someone born in 1960 who starts benefits in 2022 will get as little as 70 percent of their full monthly benefit.
 That reduction is permanent.

 If you put off claiming benefits until after full retirement age, Social Security bumps up your prospective payment for each month of delay.
 That 1960 baby would get 124 percent of their full retirement benefit, for life, by waiting until their 70th birthday to start Social Security.

 Why do benefits increase if you wait past 62?
 Because Social Security works by the principle that over the course of a retirement, you should receive the same total amount regardless of the age at which you start benefits.
 Monthly payment levels are calculated so that if you file for reduced benefits at 62, you will receive the same total amount as if you start at 70, or at any age in between, if you live to an average life expectancy.

 Of course, the average is just that — an average — and most people live either shorter or longer lives.
 That's where the break-even point comes in.

 The break-even calculation is inexact; annual cost-of-living adjustments, and changes in your income if you’re still working, mean the amount of your monthly benefit can fluctuate even after you start collecting it.
 But you can still get a rough estimate of your break-even age.